ktrnthsnr/Book-Search-Engine/README.md

 - Npm packages installed under the /server folder:
     - Under the /server folder, create a .gitignore file in the root and add `node_modules` to this file
-    - Install these npm packages
+    - Install these npm packages under the server folder:
     - $ `cd server`
     - brcrypt `npm install bcrypt`
     - express.js `npm i express`